Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Spousal impoverishment rules allow the “community spouse” of a Medicaid LTSS beneficiary to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their spouse’s income.
 This provision is especially helpful for community spouses of nursing home enrollees, who have to pay nearly all their income toward their care.

-In Minnesota in 2020, these spousal impoverishment rules allow community spouses to keep:
+In Minnesota as of 2022, these spousal impoverishment rules allowed community spouses to keep:

 Medicaid home equity limit in Minnesota